kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute This will add execute rights to a file
 <H2>6.
 Multiple permissions
 6-multiple_permissions This will change multiple permissions of a file
+<H2>7.
+Everybody!
+7-everybody this will add execution to some user groups